chleverenz/MorseSimulation/README.md

 Currently, everything is more or less static and there is no jitter or something on the timing.
 But i think: start simple and make it more challenging later is not a bad idea :-)

+The format and content of the files is quite simple.
+Just generate some and look at them and the code (which is also simple as i am not a python expert :-) )